The Day in Spikedluv (Friday, Nov 7)

 Mom Update:

-Mom is doing okay; no major ups or downs today. more back here )
+Mom was doing well today. more back here )

 china_shop: Close-up of Zhao Yunlan grinning (Default)